 High-order aberrations are unmeasurable using standard refraction.
 Instead, these corrections tend to be gauged using an abertometer.
 The measurements are then translated to a wavefront map of your eye, which enables Dr. Foulkes to customize your procedure to correct both low order and high order aberrations at the same time.

-Like the name implies, custom LASIK provides the ability for you to receive a personalized procedure that’s completely tailored to your eyes.
+Like the name implies, custom LASIK surgery provides the ability for you to receive a personalized procedure that’s completely tailored to your eyes.
 The result is the best possible vision correction for your eyes.
 The probability of post-surgical side effects also is significantly diminished because of the precise, high-level detail provided by the 3D wavefront map of your eye.

 Quite simply, this procedure is designed to pinpoint the distinct, individual errors in your vision and efficiently, effectively correct those errors.